cypator/splate-api/source/index.html.md

 </aside>

-## Order Reject
+## Reject

-This message is used by Cypator to reject an order message.
-This can happen if the order doesn’t comply with the FIX dictionary, naming issue, or exceeding throughput limitation
+This message is used by Cypator to reject any message.
+This can happen if the message doesn’t comply with the FIX dictionary, naming issue, or bad input.

 | Tag | Name                      | Mandatory | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-----|---------------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|